Applications¶

 | Interfaces | No | User-selected |

-| Asset Assignments | No | No |
+| Server assignments | No | No |

 | Attachments | No | No |

-What gets copied - Core fields:
+Core fields:

-| Field | Copy Item | Create New Version |
+| Field | Copy item | Create new version |

 |---|---|---|